Web Programming for Sound and Music

 Assessment methods and Criteria

-The examination consists of the submission, presentation, and oral discussion of an individual project developed by the student in accordance with the guidelines and technical specifications provided by the instructor during the course.
+The examination consists of two components: 1) a written test and 2) the submission, presentation, and oral discussion of an individual project developed by the student.

-The project is intended to assess the student's ability to autonomously apply the knowledge and skills acquired in the field of Web programming for sound and music, with particular reference to the technologies and APIs covered during the course (HTML5 multimedia, JavaScript, Web Audio API, Web MIDI API, and related tools).
+The individual project must be developed in accordance with the guidelines and technical specifications published by the lecturer during the course.
+Its purpose is to assess the ability to autonomously apply the knowledge and skills acquired in the field of Web programming for audio and music, with particular reference to the use of technologies and APIs covered in the course, such as HTML5 multimedia, JavaScript, Web Audio API, Web MIDI API, and related tools.

-During the oral discussion, students will be required to:
+During the presentation and oral discussion of the project, the student will be required to:

-- illustrate the adopted design and implementation choices;
+- illustrate the design and implementation choices adopted;

 - describe the architecture of the developed application;

-- technical correctness and functionality of the project;
+- technical and functional correctness of the project;

 - quality of the software implementation;

-- consistency between project goals and adopted solutions;
+- coherence between project objectives and adopted solutions;

-- ability to appropriately integrate the technologies covered during the course;
+- ability to appropriately integrate the technologies covered in the course;

 - clarity of presentation and appropriate use of technical terminology;

-- degree of autonomy, critical awareness, and mastery of the topics demonstrated during the oral discussion.
+- degree of autonomy, critical awareness, and command of the topics demonstrated during the oral discussion.

-The project is intended to assess the student's ability to autonomously apply the knowledge and skills acquired in the field of Web programming for sound and music, with particular reference to the technologies and APIs covered during the course (HTML5 multimedia, JavaScript, Web Audio API, Web MIDI API, and related tools).
+The individual project must be developed in accordance with the guidelines and technical specifications published by the lecturer during the course.
+Its purpose is to assess the ability to autonomously apply the knowledge and skills acquired in the field of Web programming for audio and music, with particular reference to the use of technologies and APIs covered in the course, such as HTML5 multimedia, JavaScript, Web Audio API, Web MIDI API, and related tools.

-During the oral discussion, students will be required to:
+During the presentation and oral discussion of the project, the student will be required to:

-- illustrate the adopted design and implementation choices;
+- illustrate the design and implementation choices adopted;

 - describe the architecture of the developed application;

-- technical correctness and functionality of the project;
+- technical and functional correctness of the project;

 - quality of the software implementation;

-- consistency between project goals and adopted solutions;
+- coherence between project objectives and adopted solutions;

-- ability to appropriately integrate the technologies covered during the course;
+- ability to appropriately integrate the technologies covered in the course;

 - clarity of presentation and appropriate use of technical terminology;

-- degree of autonomy, critical awareness, and mastery of the topics demonstrated during the oral discussion.
+- degree of autonomy, critical awareness, and command of the topics demonstrated during the oral discussion.

 INFO-01/A - Informatics - University credits: 6